Meta SELIC (COPOM Target Rate)

 June 17, 2026 at 18:30

-FX traders, macro analysts, and portfolio managers are keenly awaiting the Banco Central do Brasil's (BCB) Monetary Policy Committee (COPOM) decision on the Meta SELIC (COPOM Target Rate), scheduled for release on June 17, 2026, at 18:30 BRT.
-This pre-release period is critical for market participants to position themselves ahead of what could be a significant move for the Brazilian Real (BRL).
+As June 17, 2026, approaches, FX traders, macro analysts, and portfolio managers are keenly awaiting the Banco Central do Brasil's (BCB) decision on the Meta SELIC, Brazil's benchmark interest rate.
+Scheduled for release at 18:30 BRT, this pre-release period offers a critical window for assessing market sentiment and positioning ahead of what could be another pivotal moment for the Brazilian Real (BRL).

 Recent Readings